Saghen/blink.cmp/README.md

 All of the following are planned, but not yet implemented.

-- Less customizable across the board wrt matching, sources, sorting, filtering, etc
+- Less customizable across the board wrt trigger, sources, sorting, filtering, and rendering
 - Significantly less testing and documentation
 - No support for cmdline completions
-- No support for dynamic (i.e. per-filetype) sources
+- No support for dynamic sources (i.e. per-filetype)
-- Customizable rendering of completion window

 ## Special Thanks